marziosala/marziosala.github.io/_posts/2025-01-01-temperature.md

 excerpt: "Forecast the average monthly temperature in Rome using seasonal ARIMA methods."
 ---

+In this post we aim to forecast the average monthly temperature in the city of Rome.
+We will use a dataset that contains data on global land temperatures by city, part of the Berkeley Earth climate data.
+It includes historical temperature records and is useful for studying climate change and local temperature variations over time.
+Here we focus only on the city of Rome from 1900 to 2012, both inclusive.

 ```python
 import matplotlib.pylab as plt
 import numpy as np